grok-rs/waitup/docs/INTEGRATION_PATTERNS.md

 - Monitor resource usage in production
 - Cache DNS resolution when appropriate

-These patterns provide a solid foundation for integrating wait-for into your infrastructure.
+These patterns provide a solid foundation for integrating waitup into your infrastructure.
 Adapt them to your specific needs and environment constraints.